wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 * **ENABLE** **STEP** and **DIR** signals for up-to 6 axes (if careful planning with GPIO pins)
 * 7 input pins
 * 6 output pins, any can be pwm signal
 * Step frequency up to 200 kHz total using RMT peripheral.
-Can drive 6 motors reliably, smoothly and accurately across all accreleration profiles
+Can drive 6 motors reliably, smoothly and accurately across all acceleration profiles
-* Extensibe: Spare core #1 for Arduino tasks or extra libraries
+* Extensible: Spare core #1 for Arduino tasks or extra libraries
 * Core 0 handles UDP Server & Client, Commands, Motor step generation, position and feedback control
 * WiFI working with OTA updates and Telnet server for remote monitoring.
-OTA firmware updates can be performed via Ethernet too to speed up development iterations if using a Virual LinuxCNC instance
+OTA firmware updates can be performed via Ethernet too to speed up development iterations if using a Virtual LinuxCNC instance
 * Serial and Telnet interface with stepper and input status stats
 * Detailed logging output on serial interface (to be improved and easier to visualise any board setup or config errors later)
 * Handles most setup problems and reports on the Serial console if there are any problems
 * Event driven real-time UDP networking protocol with sleeping when idle and error handling freeing resources on ESP32
 * Inputs pin status and triggers are handled by high speed interrupt handler and reading of GPIO input registers
-* ESP32 Pulse Counter perihperal is unused allowing for Servo Encoder feedback connection in future.
+* ESP32 Pulse Counter peripheral is unused allowing for Servo Encoder feedback connection in future.
 Motor position reporting back to LinuxCNC PID controller should be straight forward
 * Multiple board support with native RMII ethernet modules.
 WT32-ETH01, Olimex ESP32-EVB, ESP32-Gateway, ESP32-POE - or any other ESP32 with any of the supports LAN Phys will work
 * Something more somewhere but will continue to evolve over time
 * Future scope - ESP32-S2/S3 4 Axis USB based networking (USB RNDIS/ECM Ethernet) so no more Ethernet adapters or Phys.
 A single $5 ESP32-S2 or S3 module with USB-C will handle all LinuxCNC real-time comms and high-speed and accurate motor driving (yes, it is possible!)